TyroneLi/CUA_O3D/README.md

 ## About CUA-O3D
 The lack of a large-scale 3D-text corpus has led recent works to distill open-vocabulary knowledge from vision-language models (VLMs).
 However, these methods typically rely on a single VLM to align the feature spaces of 3D models within a common language space, which limits the potential of 3D models to leverage the diverse spatial and semantic capabilities encapsulated in various foundation models.
 In this paper, we propose Cross-modal and Uncertainty-aware Agglomeration for Open-vocabulary 3D Scene Understanding dubbed CUA-O3D, the first model to integrate multiple foundation models—such as CLIP, DINOv2, and Stable Diffusion—into 3D scene understanding.
 We further introduce a deterministic uncertainty estimation to adaptively distill and harmonize the heterogeneous 2D feature embeddings from these models.
 Our method addresses two key challenges: (1) incorporating semantic priors from VLMs alongside the geometric knowledge of spatially-aware vision foundation models, and (2) using a novel deterministic uncertainty estimation to capture model-specific uncertainties across diverse semantic and geometric sensitivities, helping to reconcile heterogeneous representations during training.
 Extensive experiments on ScanNetV2 and Matterport3D demonstrate that our method not only advances open-vocabulary segmentation but also achieves robust cross-domain alignment and competitive spatial perception capabilities so as to provide state-of-the-art performance in tasks such as:
-- 3D question answering
+- Zero-shot 3D semantic segmentation
-- Dense captioning
+- Cross-modal zero-shot segmentation
-- Semantic understanding
+- Linear probing segmentation

 Visit the [CUA-O3D website](https://tyroneli.github.io/CUA_O3D) to explore more details about the project, methodology, and results.